Meta-Impressionism

 Medals at the Salon:

 Since 1791 at every Salon medals were awarded by an awards jury*.
 There were first, second and third class medals, also mentioned as gold, silver and bronze medal.
+When a same medal was given a second time, it was called a ‘rappèl’.
 Sometimes there were special awards.
 From 1863 till 1870 there also was a ‘mention honorable’, a ‘prix du Salon’ and a ‘grande médaille d’honneur’ (R88II,p388;iR1;R231;R5,p20).
 These prices had several catagories, like Historical Landscape (sinde 1816), etching (R61,p14).

 In 1877 there were 21 medals handed of which 9 went to pupils of Cabanel en 6 to pupils of Gérôme (R88II,p398).